Oscar-Oliveira/Python-3/_Temp/_Output.md

 """

 import copy
-from _01_GeometricForm import GeometricForm from _02_Point import Point
+from A_GeometricForm import GeometricForm from B_Point import Point

 class Rectangle(GeometricForm):